ayush01-dev/AfterEffectNotes/text_layers_and_animation.md

   - **Offset** → Moves the animation effect to different text sections.
 - **Adding More Properties**:
   - Click **Add** to include **Scale, Rotation**, or other effects in **Animator 1**.
+YOU CAN ALSO PREVIEW ALL THE TEXT ANIMATION : after effect animation preview (search it online )/ MotionIsland.